Ashok-8877/Portfolio/README.md

-Cloud & DevOps Engineer with expertise in AWS, Linux, and automation of scalable infrastructure.
+Cloud Engineer with expertise in AWS, Linux, and automation of scalable infrastructure.
 Skilled in Infrastructure as Code (IaC), CI/CD pipelines, and Python scripting for DevOps tooling.
 Strong background in system optimization and reliability with CCNA-Networking knowledge.
 Focused on streamlining operations and accelerating software delivery through modern DevOps practices.